-I am a psychotherapist and school counselor focusing on work with children, teens, and adults of color.
+I am a psychotherapist specializing in work with people of color healing from trauma or experiencing life transitions.
 My passions include supporting those of marginalized populations using cultural specific strategies and techniques.
 There seems to have always been a negative stigma surrounding therapy or seeking therapy.
-In my community and relative to other similar cultures, the negative perceptions still makes some people hesitant to try it out.
-My goal is to help dismantle this stigma so people of all cultures and race can find representation and benefits towards therapy.
+In my community and relative to similar cultures, the negative perceptions still makes some people hesitant to try it out.
+My goal is to help dismantle this stigma so people of all cultures and race can find representation and benefits towards mental health and wellness.

+Are you a generational cycle breaker?
+There’s no doubt that our family influence has an impact.
+Our parents and grandparents choices influence our own.
+Neuroscience research suggest that we can rewire these generational patterns thanks to neuroplasticity.
+Neuroplasticity is the brain’s amazing capacity to change and adapt.
+Adult children of parents with who have struggled with life adversities can have the power to be instigators of significant change.
 I believe we have a natural desire to heal and the ability to build resilience.
-My goal as your counselor is to provide support as you garner skills to face difficult roadblocks that might otherwise seem too overwhelming to tackle or unconsciously hidden.
+My goal as your counselor is to provide support as you garner skills to face difficult roadblocks that might otherwise seem too overwhelming to tackle or subconsciously hidden.
 Some of these obstacles can cause stress, anxiety, anger, depression, shame, insecurities, and conflicts with relationships.
 I strongly believe that each individual can reveal their own past to create their better future, essentially to move toward putting their mental health first and thrive.

 As your counselor, I use specific styles and techniques to help you create a path of wellness.
-Depending on your needs, my methods may include person-centered therapy, cognitive behavioral therapy, reality therapy, existential, and emotion-focused techniques.
-I also use culturally relevant techniques to cater to those of black, indigenous, and ethnic decent.
+The foundation of my practice is person centered therapy.
+Depending on your needs, my methods may include cognitive behavioral therapy, choice theory, attachment theory, internal family systems, solution based theory, and emotion-focused techniques.
+I also use culturally relevant techniques to cater to those of black, indigenous, and other people of color.